-There will usually be a cooling off period, during which time the purchaser can effectively terminate the Contract of Sale.
+There will sometimes be a cooling off period, during which time the purchaser can effectively terminate the Contract of Sale.
 This is usually 5 days after contract exchange, but the purchaser must pay the vendor 0.25% of the agreed purchase price as a penalty if pulling out of the sale during this time.
 If the cooling off period is to be waived at exchange then the solicitor/conveyancer must sign the 66W Certificate and attach it to the contract.

 Settlement will usually occur 42 days (6 weeks) after exchange, but this is negotiable between the vendor and the purchaser.
 At settlement all remaining monies are required (ie, purchase price less deposit & other adjustments).
 It is important to take into account other “hidden” costs of purchasing a property (Refer to Buyers Tip 4) which may be required prior to settlement, at settlement, or shortly afterwards.

 2. Purchasing a Property at Auction

 An Auction is where a property is offered for sale to the highest bidder on Auction Day.
 The property will usually be open for inspection for around 3-4 weeks before auction day.
 It is important that all due diligence (ie. Finance approval, checking the contract, building and pest inspections, strata reports etc) be carried out before the auction day, as unlike Private Treaty, once the hammer falls the property is sold and there is no cooling off period.
 A deposit, usually 10% is payable after the auction at the time of signing the Contract of Sale.

 If a property passes in at auction and you are the highest bidder, you normally have the first right of negotiation with the vendor (or agent), although there is no law to guarantee this.

 It is also possible to buy a property prior to auction, simply by getting “Offer & Acceptance” and following the due diligence procedures as shown above in Purchasing by Private Treaty.
 After successful exchange the property auction will then be cancelled.
 Remember also that there is no cooling off period if you buy pre-auction.